scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Of course, one might be tempted to argue that having students develop their own code, rather than leveraging such *black box* routines leads to a deeper learning experience.
-While we certainly appreciate this point of view, we wish to emphasize that the class in question is a introductory Data Science class, and not a programming or data structure class.
+While we certainly appreciate this point of view, we wish to emphasize that the class in question is an introductory Data Science class, and not a programming or data structure class.
 Accordingly, using Python, and the powerful features of libraries such as Pandas, allows us to focus on the Data Science